 A highly cushioned type of gym flooring that’s useful for virtual workout classes aimed at pregnant women interested in prenatal fitness is the Home Karate Foam Tile.
 These tiles measure 3/4 inch in thickness and consist of EVA foam, which provides an excellent level of cushioning when used over the top of concrete or hardwood floors.

 The EVA foam is safe for prenatal workouts and specialty pregnancy workouts, as it does not contain harsh chemicals.
 It’s both lead-free and latex-free.
 Each tile uses an interlocking puzzle edge to simplify the installation process.

 These reversible tiles have a long lifespan.
 Should any tile become stained, scuffed or otherwise damaged, just flip it over and use the other side.
-Different colors are available on either side, as these tiles are available in either a black/gray or red/blue color configuration.
+Different colors are available on either side, as these tiles are available in either a black/gray, red/blue, or green/brown color configuration.

-These tiles measure about 2 by 4 feet.
+These tiles measure about 23 by 46 inches.
 The rubber layer has an interlocking puzzle style edge, which simplifies the process of attaching adjacent tiles without the need for adhesives.

 Artificial turf is great for sprint workouts, as well as for workouts performed on the ground.